-Most are headed home, but some stuck around for the Hair 2 Beauty Club.
+Most were headed home, but some stayed for the Hair 2 Beauty Club.
 On this day, more than two dozen students showed up.
-The class was a mix of ethnicities, including Black, white and Hispanic girls.
-Because of this, the girls are taught how to style different hair textures.
+The group included Black, white and Hispanic girls.
+Because of that diversity, students learn how to style different hair textures.

 Tionna Lambert is the school’s registrar and organizer of the club.
-She’s a licensed cosmetologist who started doing hair in middle school.
-And today, she’s doing middle schoolers’ hair.
+She is also a licensed cosmetologist who started doing hair in middle school.
+Now, she’s styling middle schoolers’ hair.

 "When they have a hair crisis," Lambert said, "I take them around the corner from my desk and fix their hair.
 So, I've done anything from edges to ponytails to full head of braids to fixing locs."

-When Lambert mentioned edges, she was referring to a smoothing technique around the hairline.
-This is also known as “laying down edges.”
+When Lambert mentioned "edges," she was referring to a smoothing technique around the hairline, also known as "laying edges."
 The process involves applying hair gel for a smooth finish.

-Lambert’s attention to students’ hair got parents talking.
-They approached her about creating a beauty club.
+Lambert’s attention to students’ hair got parents talking, and some approached her about creating a beauty club.

 "I had to go to the building principal of the school," she said.
 "I spoke with one of the teachers here, and he was like, 'I don't know,' …and he [the principal] gave me the green light.
 He was like, absolutely.
 It went to board for us to get approved to do it."

-Lambert said the school helped with supplies.
-Donors gave the club a styling chair, hair tools and products as well as providing their services.
+Lambert said the school helped provide supplies.
+Donors contributed a styling chair, hair tools and products, and some professionals volunteered their services.

-People from The Cosmetology and Spa Academy drop in occasionally.
-And Lambert has brought in a barber and other beauty experts.
+People from The Cosmetology and Spa Academy occasionally visit the club, and Lambert has also brought in a barber and other beauty experts.

-That day it was Samantha Hart — a realtor, but hairstyling is one of her hobbies.
-She set out a few mannequin heads across the middle of a long table.
+That day's guest was Samantha Hart, a Realtor whose hobbies include hairstyling.
+She placed several mannequin heads across the middle of a long table.

 "Today it's a little bit of learning how to French braid," she said, "because that's the basis of crocheting hair into your head.
 So, the ones who want to learn how to French braid, and then the ones who already know how to French braid, I'm just showing them how to crochet the hair in and how to take it out."

-You may be thinking of yarn when you hear the word crochet, but this is all about hair.
-The technique is done by adding synthetic or natural hair to the client’s own hair.
-The tool is made differently from a standard crochet needle.
-It has a hook latch that closes.
+You may think of yarn when you hear the word "crochet," but this technique involves hair.
+It is done by adding synthetic or natural hair to a client's own hair.
+The tool used differs from a standard crochet needle because it has a hook latch that closes.

 "We actually latch the hair weave to the hook and pull it under the French braid," Hart added, "so we have a little bit more control with the hair than you would with the yarn when you're crocheting."

-Eighth grader Na’Layziah Morrow is Lambert’s club assistant.
+Eighth grader Na'Layziah Morrow is Lambert's club assistant.
 She joined the beauty club last year.
-Her mom and cousin taught her how to style hair, but she wanted to learn more.
-Her favorite style to do is called a “sew in.”
-This is where the client’s hair is braided and instead of hair being “crocheted” into the braid, it is sewn in with a special type of thread.
+Her mother and cousin taught her how to style hair, but she wanted to learn more.
+Her favorite style is a "sew-in," in which the client’s hair is braided and extensions are sewn into the braids with a special thread instead of being crocheted in.

 "And then after you sew it into your braids," she explained, "you have like a part in the front where you don't braid, and then you hot comb it and stuff like that, and then you'll curl it or leave it straight."

 Sixth grader Amina Rios Quinones has learned how to braid and put her hair into updos.
-But hairstyling isn’t the only skill she has picked up.
+But hairstyling is not the only skill she has gained.

 "I'm learning," Amina said, "how to interact with other people and how to, like, talk with other people on how to do the hair, or, like, help them with the advice."